Creating Tools

 cmds = {

----@param self CodeCompanion.Agent.Tool The Tools object
+---@param self CodeCompanion.Tool.Calculator The Calculator tool

 ---@param input? any The output from the previous function call

----@return nil|{ status: "success"|"error", data: any }
+---@return nil|{ status: "success"|"error", data: string }

 -- Get the numbers and operation requested by the LLM

-local num1 = tonumber(actions.num1)
+local num1 = tonumber(args.num1)

-local num2 = tonumber(actions.num2)
+local num2 = tonumber(args.num2)

-local operation = actions.operation
+local operation = args.operation

 -- Validate input